vedh18/Customer_Churn_Analysis/Readme.md

 ## Steps for Submission

 1. **Fork the Repository**:
    - Begin by creating a fork of the main repository to your own GitHub account.
+If already forked, sync the fork, so that the branch is updated.

 2. **Upload Your Submission**:
    - Navigate to the appropriate assignment folder.
 Each assignment has its own dedicated folder under `Assignments`.